GradleUp/shadow/src/docs/getting-started/README.md

     }
 }

-apply plugin: 'com.github.johnrengelman.shadow'
+apply plugin: 'com.gradleup.shadow'
 apply plugin: 'java'
 ```

-**NOTE:** The correct maven coordinates for each version of Shadow can be found by referencing the Gradle Plugin documentation [here](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow).
+**NOTE:** The correct maven coordinates for each version of Shadow can be found by referencing the Gradle Plugin documentation [here](https://plugins.gradle.org/plugin/com.gradleup.shadow).

 Shadow is a reactive plugin.
 This means that applying Shadow by itself will perform no configuration on your project.